bodong1987/UnrealEngine.GlobalEvents/ReadMe.md

 UFUNCTION(BlueprintCallable, Category = "Global Events", meta=(BlueprintInternalUseOnly = "true"))
 static bool BroadcastEvent(FName EventName, UDynamicEventContext* Context);
 ```
+Of course, you can also bind a C++ function of your own to your script and use it to send messages.
 As for registering message callbacks inside the script, you can maintain a dictionary inside the script yourself, and when the relevant message is triggered, extract the parameters in the UDynamicEventContext object to call the corresponding script function.

-**Your bug reports and improvements are very welcome, you can submit them through the issues page.
-Of course, you can also fix it yourself and submit a Pull Request.**

 3. Can this system be used in other classes?
 Yes.
 By looking at the source code, you can find that the interfaces for registration, deregistration, and message dispatch are actually added to UGameEventSubSystem through the include method.
 Of course, you can add them to your own class through the same method.